RaoulLuque/PlantSwap/README.md

 The above logo was generated
 using [Dall-E](https://openai.com/index/dall-e/).

-# General progress of development of the app
+# General development progress of the app

 The following list keeps track of the development progress of the app and its backend/API.